chapshut/empty-all-trash/README.md

 # empty-all-trash
-empty trash of multipe  accounts
+empty trash of multipe  accounts in email client thunderbird